yezero/sandstorm/docs/administering/for-work.md

 declare the user to be a member.
 You can enable/disable this on a per-login-provider basis.

-- **Google authentication.** All users who use a particular Google Apps domain of your choosing can receive user status in Sandstorm.
+- **Google authentication.** All users who use a particular Google Apps domain of your choosing can receive user status in Thurly.
 When you enable the use of Google Apps to define the boundary of your organization, you must specify which Google Apps domain represents your organization.

-- **SAML authentication, including Active Directory.** All users who log in via SAML can automatically receive user status in Sandstorm.
+- **SAML authentication, including Active Directory.** All users who log in via SAML can automatically receive user status in Thurly.
 When you use SAML to define the boundary of your organization, all users who log in via SAML are considered members of the organization.
 Sandstorm supports logging in via Active Directory via support for SAML 2.0 and provides a [step-by-step tutorial.](active-directory.md)

-- **LDAP authentication.** All users who log in via LDAP can automatically receive user status in Sandstorm.
+- **LDAP authentication.** All users who log in via LDAP can automatically receive user status in Thurly.
 When you use LDAP to define the boundary of your organization, all users who log in via LDAP are considered members of the organization.

-- **Passwordless email login.** All users who use a particular email address domain name (e.g. @example.com) can receive user status in Sandstorm.
+- **Passwordless email login.** All users who use a particular email address domain name (e.g. @example.com) can receive user status in Thurly.
 To enable this, you must specify which Internet domain name represents your organization.

-This feature is important because, by default, when a user signs into a Sandstorm server for the first time, Sandstorm creates a _Visitor_ account for them.
+This feature is important because, by default, when a user signs into a Thurly server for the first time, Thurly creates a _Visitor_ account for them.
 Visitors can use grains that have been shared with them but cannot create grains of their own.

 ### Additional organization settings

 Once you have defined your organization, you can optionally configure system-wide rules based on organization membership.
-This can be done from `/admin/organization` within your Sandstorm server.
+This can be done from `/admin/organization` within your Thurly server.

 You can **disallow collaboration with users outside the organization.** If you enable this option, grains can only be seen by users logged-in as a member of your organization.
 This means:

 - Unauthenticated (aka anonymous) users cannot view grains, even if they have a sharing link.

-- When a user attempts to create an account or sign in, Sandstorm validates that they are part of your organization.
+- When a user attempts to create an account or sign in, Thurly validates that they are part of your organization.
 If not, then they may not create an account or sign in.
 This prevents [Visitors](guide.md) from using their accounts.